-An interviewee explained that many fund managers want a "quiet life," and voting in a way that could be interpreted as inconsistent with the mandate, even if consistent with shareholder returns, would lead to lots of client questions.
-Free-text fields and interviews indicated that many ES proposals have a negligible effect on shareholder value, so the benefits to society were a consideration, even for traditional investors.
-One investor said: "Although we would not sacrifice value for a vote, it is very subjective as to whether it is value neutral or value enhancing - if we feel it will not harm but is good overall, then that is worthwhile."
+An interviewee explained that many fund managers want a "quiet life," and voting in a way that could be seen as inconsistent with the mandate, even if consistent with shareholder returns, would lead to lots of client questions.
+Free-text fields and interviews indicated that many ES proposals have a negligible effect on shareholder value, so in many cases it is easiest to support them.
+One investor said: "Although we would not sacrifice value for a vote, it is very subjective as to whether it is value neutral or value enhancing - if we feel it will not harm [shareholder value] but is good overall [for society], then that is worthwhile."

 The least popular response was "I expected it to have a positive impact on other companies we own" (20% for neutral proposals and 16% for negative proposals).
 This suggests that few investors adopt a "universal owner" perspective, where they induce a company to reduce its negative externalities, even if financially costly, to benefit other companies in their portfolio.
-The percentages were similar (19% and 7%) when considering only diversified funds owning more than 100 stocks.
-Consistent with our findings, Gosling (2024) presents legal and conceptual arguments for why universal owners cannot engage in such behavior.
+The percentages were similar (19% and 7%) for diversified funds owning more than 100 stocks.
+This is consistent with Gosling (2024)'s legal and conceptual arguments for why universal owners cannot engage in such behavior.
 For all responses, support differed by under ten percentage points between sustainable and traditional investors.